 Melodrama’s DIY backsplash makeover with peel-and-stick tile is another example of how you just can’t go wrong with the classic, white subway tile look.

-Peel-and-Stick Tile Sources:
+Peel-and-Stick Tile Sources from Amazon

 Fake a Backsplash with Temporary Wallpaper